rydmike/flex_color_picker/README.md

 ```

 As can be seen below, now the selected color in the dialog changes the `AppBar`'s color and this happens as you
-change the color in the dialog, if you select the color, it is kept and cancelling it restores the `AppBar`'s
+change the color in the dialog.
+If you select the color, it is kept and cancelling, restores the `AppBar`'s
 color as well, **pretty cool!**

-You can also use this principle to connect the color picking interaction to colors that define your application's theme
+You can use this principle to connect the color picking interaction to colors that define your application's theme
-colors and thus modify your application's theme color values interactively while the app is running.
+colors and modify your application's theme color values while the app is running.
 Showing how to do
 this goes a bit beyond the scope of this tutorial, but it is pretty much as easy as the interactive AppBar background
 color manipulation we just did.